Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Project introduction

-As part of wider plans to improve public transport in the northwest, a new bus station at Westgate is being designed.
+As part of wider plans to improve public transport in the northwest of Auckland, a new bus station at Westgate is being constructed.
 The station will connect local bus services with WX1 express services to the city centre.

 • Estimated project dates